PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:problem>

-It's often ambiguous which figure you refer to if you don't mention the figure number.
+If you don't refer to the figure from the main text at all, it's unclear when and why the reader should look at the figure.
+If you refer to a figure without using the figure numbers it's often ambiguous which figure you refer to.
 For example, *the figure below* could refer to any of all the figures below the text, which are quite many in the beginning of the report.

 </template>
 <template v-slot:solution>